imarc/pronto/resources/Overview.md

 * **Utilities** are components that are meant to be used with other components and primarily provide functionality.
 * **Imported** components are not copied into your project by default.
 They are meant to be consistent across projects.

 Every visual component should have its folder.
 Vue components, composables and directives have folders within resources/js/.
+The folder name for a component should match the blockName, in lowerCamelCase, as should the naming of example HTML files.

 ### Naming Conventions